badeok0716/GEMQ/README.md

 > [!NOTE]
 >
-> This project uses **gurobipy** as the integer linear programming (ILP) solver for bit allocation.
+> This project currently uses **gurobipy** as the integer linear programming (ILP) solver for bit allocation.
 A Gurobi license may be required for certain MoE models, especially those with a large number of experts.